rust-lang/rustc-dev-guide/src/diagnostics/error-guaranteed.md

 There are some important considerations about the usage of `ErrorGuaranteed`:

 * It does _not_ convey information about the _kind_ of error.
-For example, the error may be due (indirectly) to an ICE.
-Thus, you should not rely on `ErrorGuaranteed` when deciding whether to emit an error, or what kind of error to emit.
+For example, the error may be due (indirectly) to a `delay_span_bug` or other compiler error.
+  Thus, you should not rely on
+  `ErrorGuaranteed` when deciding whether to emit an error, or what kind of error to emit.